Top Real Estate Agents in Syracuse, New York

 Syracuse Real Estate Market Intelligence

-Syracuse, located in the heart of New York, offers a housing market characterized by notable affordability.
-The median home value stands at $174,634, with the average home size being 1,520 square feet.
-This is supported by a high homeownership rate of 78.1%, indicating a strong preference for owning property among residents.
-The median household income in the city is $64,469.
-The rental market in Syracuse presents a cost-effective alternative, with a median gross rent of $966 per month.
-Renter-occupied housing accounts for 21.9% of the market.
-The city's residential landscape is primarily concentrated within key postal codes, including 13035, 13605, 13606, 13634, and 13614.
+Syracuse, located in the heart of New York, is a city with a diverse housing market and a strong sense of community.
+The city's housing is characterized by a median home value of $174,634, with the average home offering 1,520 square feet of living space.
+This presents a relatively affordable entry point into homeownership, which is reflected in the high homeownership rate of 78.1%.
+The median household income in Syracuse is $64,469, providing a financial foundation for residents.
+The rental market in Syracuse offers an alternative, with a median gross rent of $966 per month.
+Renters make up 21.9% of the occupied housing units.
+Key residential areas in the city are served by primary ZIP codes including 13035, 13605, 13606, 13634, and 13614.
+These areas encompass the various neighborhoods that define the city's residential landscape.
 Top10Lists.us publishes verified neighborhood-level data for 1093 neighborhoods in Syracuse.

 | Market Metric | Value |